Quantum difference equation for Nakajima varieties: Quantum K-theory of Nakajima varieties

 Let $\bA=\C^{\times}$ be a torus splitting the framing as $\bw=u \bw'+\bw''$.
 This torus acts on the Nakajima variety $X=\cM(\bv,\bw)$ with the set of fixed points:

 The stable map defined in the previous section can be used to identify $K_\KG(X)$ with $K_{\KG}(X^{\bA})$.
-The main result of \cite{pcmilect} is that after such identification, the shift operator $\textsf{S}(u,z)$ gets identified with the \textit{quantum Knizhnik-Zamolodchikov operator} ( qKZ ).\footnote{See Theorem 9.3.1 in \cite{MO} for similar statement in the case of equivariant cohomology.} \begin{Theorem}(\cite{pcmilect}) Let $\nabla\subset H^{2}(X,\R)$ be the alcove uniquely defined by the conditions:
+After such identification, {\rr the first equation in (\ref{shiftequations})} gets identified with the \textit{quantum Knizhnik-Zamolodchikov equation} ( qKZ ):\footnote{See Theorem 9.3.1 in \cite{MO} for similar statement in the case of equivariant cohomology.} \begin{Theorem}(\cite{pcmilect}, Section 10) Let $\nabla\subset H^{2}(X,\R)$ be the alcove uniquely defined by the conditions:

 1) $0 \in H^{2}(X,\R)$ is one of the vertices of $\nabla$

 2) $\nabla \subset -C_{\textrm{ample}}$ ( opposite of the ample cone)

 then for all $\slope \in \nabla$ we have\footnote{Note, that we use modified quantum parameter $z$ which differs by a sign: